 The federal income tax is a pay-as-you-go tax.
 You must pay the tax as you earn or receive income during the year.
 An employee usually has income tax withheld from his or her pay.
 If you do not pay your tax through withholding, or do not pay enough tax that way, you might have to pay estimated tax.
-You generally have to make estimated tax payments if you expect to owe taxes, including self-employment tax (discussed later), of \$500 or more when you file your return.
+You generally have to make estimated tax payments if you expect to owe taxes, including self-employment tax (discussed later), of \$1,000 or more when you file your return.
 Use Form 1040-ES to figure and pay the tax.
-If you are not required to make estimated tax payments, you may pay any tax due when you file your return.
-For more information on estimated tax, see Publication 505.
+If you do not have to make estimated tax payments, you may pay any tax due when you file your return.
+For more information on estimated tax, see Publication 505, Tax Withholding and Estimated Tax.

 Penalty for underpayment of tax.
-If you did not pay enough income tax and self-employment tax for 1996 by withholding or by making estimated tax payments, you may have to pay a penalty on the amount not paid.
+If you did not pay enough income tax and self-employment tax for 1998 by withholding or by making estimated tax payments, you may have to pay a penalty on the amount not paid.
 IRS will figure the penalty for you and send you a bill.
-Or you can use Form 2210 to see if you have to pay a penalty and to figure the penalty amount.
+Or you can use Form 2210, Underpayment of Tax by Individuals, Estates, and Trusts, to see if you have to pay a penalty and to figure the penalty amount.
 For more information, see Publication 505.